 Dissolved and total concentrations of antimony, arsenic, beryllium, cadmium, chromium, cobalt, copper, lead, manganese, molybdenum, nickel, selenium and vanadium were also measured in some of the 311 samples.
 However, the dissolved and total analyses of these elements either showed no significant (> 50 µg/L) outliers or involved less than 30 samples and were not plotted.

-Although not all of the chemical data in the Pegasis database could be readily evaluated, charge balance analyses and data plots provide some indication of the level and limitations of the results in the database.
+Although not all of the chemical data in the PEGASIS database could be readily evaluated, charge balance analyses and data plots provide some indication of the level and limitations of the results in the database.
 A total of 311 of the samples in the database had complete enough data and yielded a charge balance error (E) within +/-10%.
 Available data plots for several elements, TDS, and conductivity from the 311 samples indicate that the vast majority of these data are reasonably consistent.

 Figure A-5.
 A plot of total versus dissolved calcium for the 311 groundwater samples from monitoring wells along or near the northwest plume at the PGDP.
 The black line represents equal concentrations of total and dissolved calcium.
 Four outliers are identified and circled in red.
 See the text and Table A-1 for additional details.